wendahere/JAWS/Jayvien.md

 **In case, there is a socket left open, Reset the ESP32 with machine.reset().
 This will “forget” the open socket**

--> When connected to the WifiManager, open your google chrome and paste 192.168.4.1.
+&rarr; When connected to the WifiManager, open your google chrome and paste 192.168.4.1.
 Next, choose a local network then enter the password to get access to the Wifi. **Getting a note stating: ESP Successfully connected to Wifi network**

--> Lastly, Reopen your browser and type the IP Address and you will get full access for ESP32 GPIO.
+&rarr; Lastly, Reopen your browser and type the IP Address and you will get full access for ESP32 GPIO.

 **WEEK 15**